MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 **Resource Dependencies**:

-- All resources will be available at any point in the project since only one person complete every role.
+- All resources will be available at any point in the project since only one person completes every role.
 - Reviewers will be required on different testing phases lasting one to two weeks after every code advancement (Mourner Side, MVP, Undertakers Side, Admin Side).

 ---